jessicarush/react-notes/nextjs.md

 }
 ```

 NOTE: the Next docs don't say this but in order to get the API example to work, I also had to add an `await` to the `getStaticProps` function, otherwise I got a json serialization error.
-Others have said you can also use some `superjson` package.
+In other words, since we are using `async/wait` in `getColorWithFetch`, we also need to `await` here were its called.

 ```javascript
 export async function getStaticProps() {